How to Republish Your Book: A Step-by-Step Guide Book Cover Express

 Amazon’s Author Central: https://author.amazon.com/

-Get your own ISBNs:
+Get your ISBNs:

 (USA) http://www.bowker.com/products/ISBN-US.html